 About the competition

-In 2017 Landfall celebrates its 70th birthday.
-To mark the occasion, editor David Eggleton and Otago University Press are pleased to launch the Charles Brasch Young Writers' Essay Competition, an annual award open to writers aged 16 to 21.
+In 2017 Landfall celebrated its 70th birthday.
+To mark the occasion, we launched the Charles Brasch Young Writers' Essay Competition, an annual award open to writers aged 16 to 21.

 - Essays should not exceed 1500 words.